Lafond-LapalmeJ/MCSC_Decontamination/README.md

  that are close the contaminants from your sample.
 If you have no idea which contaminants are in your sample, you should BLAST all (or sub-sample) your data on the NR databases of NCBI.
-By computing the species distribution of your best BLAST hit, you should have an idea of which type of organism are in your sample.
+By computing the species distribution of your best BLAST hit, you should have an idea of which type of organisms are in your sample.